qcfu-bu/tcats-extension/README.md

 ## Requirements

-Make sure that command `patscc` and other ATS dependencies is in the PATH.
+Make sure that command `patscc` and other ATS dependencies are in the PATH.
 Please refer to <http://www.ats-lang.org/> for detailed instruction on installing ATS.